-Employees must comply with occupational health and safety legislation, regulations, policies, guidelines and standard operating procedures at all times.
+Contractors/Representatives must comply with occupational health and safety legislation, regulations, policies, guidelines and standard operating procedures at all times.

-Council employees must ensure that they behave safely in the workplace, including their physical actions and conduct as well as actions or conduct using digital or electronic media.
+Council contractors/representatives must ensure that they behave safely in the workplace, including their physical actions and conduct as well as actions or conduct using digital or electronic media.
 This includes not engaging in bullying or violent behaviour.

-Employees must immediately report any potential risks and hazards in an effort to maintain the health, safety and wellbeing of Council employees, contractors and volunteers, and the public.
+Contractors/Representatives must immediately report any potential risks and hazards in an effort to maintain the health, safety and wellbeing of Council representatives, contractors and volunteers, and the public.